guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 $ node install express
 ```

+Similar thing hast to be done with `path`.
 Then, we can create the server by calling the function `express()` and assigning it to a variable, in this case called `app`.
+In order to serve more than one file (in this case the `index.html` file and the `multiplayer.js` script) we need to set an static folder that can be accessed by the client anytime, by telling the `app` to use a folder, which in this case is called `public`.

 ```js
 // Instantiate express app